 Democracy Fund Voice approved a one year grant of up to $75,000 in 2018 to TXBIZ Votes to support ongoing state-based efforts to modernize elections in Texas.

-In 2018, Democracy Fund Voice approved a grant to the Ross Initiative in Sports for Equality (RISE) of $250,000 to facilitate expansion and coordination of the RISE to Vote project.
+In 2018, Democracy Fund Voice approved a grant of $250,000 to the Ross Initiative in Sports for Equality for their project, RISE to Vote.

 In 2016, Global Citizen’s “Show Up and Vote” effort will focus on increasing voter registration and participation among younger Americans through a series of events and concerts with high-profile artists.